Dromadon/Entropy/README.md

 This category is kept apart, and we select a second one with the same process, and so on.

 ## Limits
-This way of proceeding values the direct correlation/signal between the categories and the target.
+This way of proceeding rewards direct correlation/signal between the categories and the target.
 It does not help with hidden signal that would be highlighted if a category was mixed with another feature by a non-linear algorithm.

 Moreover, categorical features seem to be treated more efficiently by xgboost when simply label encoded.
 XGBoost then finds himself the splits to do on the feature.